Comparative Synthesis: Learning Near-Optimal Network Designs by Query: Abstract

 \section{Abstract}

 When managing wide-area networks, network architects must decide how to balance multiple conflicting metrics, and ensure fair allocations to competing traffic while prioritizing critical traffic.
-The state of practice poses challenges since architects must precisely encode their (somewhat fuzzy) intent into formal optimization models using abstract notions such as utility functions, and ad-hoc manually tuned knobs.
-In this paper, we present the first effort to synthesize network designs with indeterminate objectives using an interactive program-synthesis-based approach.
+The state of practice poses challenges since architects must precisely encode their intent into formal optimization models using abstract notions such as utility functions, and ad-hoc manually tuned knobs.
+In this paper, we present the first effort to synthesize optimal network designs with indeterminate objectives using an interactive program-synthesis-based approach.
 We make three contributions.
-First, we present a novel framework in which a user's design objective, and the synthesis of a program (network design) that optimizes that objective are done in tandem.
-Second, we develop a novel algorithm for our framework in which a voting-guided learner makes two kinds of queries (\Validate{} and \Compare{}) to the user, with the aim of minimizing the number of queries.
+First, we present comparative synthesis, an interactive synthesis framework which produces near-optimal programs (network designs) through two kinds of queries (\Validate{} and \Compare{}), without an objective explicitly given.
+Second, we develop the first learning algorithm for comparative synthesis in which a voting-guided learner picks the most informative query in each iteration.
 We present theoretical analysis of the convergence rate of the algorithm.
 Third, we implemented \name{}, a system based on our approach, and demonstrate its effectiveness on four real-world network case studies using black-box oracles and simulation experiments, as well as a pilot user study comprising network researchers and practitioners.
 Both theoretical and experimental results show the promise of our approach.